merzlab/QUICK-docs/docs/source/features-limitations.rst

 • Supports energy/gradient calculations with basis functions up to d
 • Supports only Cartesian basis functions (no spherical harmonics)
 • Effective core potentials (ECPs) are not supported
-• DFT calculations are performed exclusively using SG1 grid system
+• DFT calculations are performed exclusively using the SG1 grid system
+• No meta-GGA nor range-separated hybrid functionals are supported at present

 *Last updated by Madu Manathunga on 11/21/2022.*